HiveApp-Dev/Nora/README.md

 Nora takes a portfolio and essentially recreates it inside an Alpaca paper account, allowing the portfolio to be tracked without using real money.

-The dashboard then uses the simulated portfolio’s historical performance to generate a calendar-style P&L view.
+The dashboard then uses the portfolio’s historical performance to generate a calendar-style P&L view.

 Your Portfolio
       ↓